The four pillars of BIM

 The efficiency of the effects of changes within documentation or design is greatly improved as any changes made that are linked to the main BIM package will automatically be carried through and updated to all corresponding linked documents and models.

-Having the design process completed within a BIM environment using a core 3D BIM model at the centre of the project leads to multiple benefits post model creation.
+Having the design process completed within a BIM environment using a core 3D BIM model at the centre of the project can lead to multiple benefits later in the process.

-It is argued that using BIM processes for building projects will improve the energy efficiency, improve the scheduling, facilitate a reduction of waste and, possibly paramount to this, facilitate a reduction in costs.
+It is argued that using BIM processes for building projects will improve energy efficiency, improve scheduling, facilitate a reduction of waste, and facilitate a reduction in costs.

-Are all of the four pillars successfully implemented?
+Are all four pillars successfully implemented?
 Are they integrated and working harmoniously?